mzhao123/IBMCLoudDemo-FNTPR-DANIEL/README.md

 # Current stage of development
 ### Completed features:
 - Simple signup/login/logout
-- Email validation upon registration
+- Email validation upon registration and password reset
 - Basic funding report form that saves to a database
 - A page to view your own report
 - The ability to make multiple reports under the same user
-- The ability to reset a user's password through email validation
 - The ability to delete reports after a confirmation page
 - Delete users that have not been validated
 - Ability to edit reports already created by the user